Arturo Montero: Period in the Mexican Red Cross

 Commander Arturo Montero in a garrison uniform during the work of the XXXIII National Convention of the Red Cross in Veracruz, 1998.

 Before beginning his studies in archeology, he joined the Mexican Red Cross as a lifeguard in the ambulance and emergency service at the age of 17.
 He specialized from the beginning in high mountain rescue techniques and in underground rescue (caves).
 In 1988, he graduated as a paramedic from the Superior School of Medicine of the National Polytechnic Institute.
 At the age of 28, in 1989, he reached the rank of Commander when he was appointed director of the National School of Speleology.
+Since 1989 he operated as a radio amateur with the call sign XE1-ZLX to help in disaster situations.
 By 1995, he was certified as a rescue diver by the National Aquatic School.
 In 1999, he was appointed Head of the High Mountain Rescue Section.
 In 2000, with his closest collaborators, he founded the National Rough Land Rescue Unit, dedicated above all to helping vulnerable communities in remote regions during disasters.
 His last operation in charge of a rescue section was carried out in 2005.
 Currently, when a catastrophe occurs in the country, he is occasionally required by the Mexican Red Cross to carry out damage assessment and needs analysis during a disaster event. disaster or major emergency.